How to design a training program for gummy supplement production employees

 1. Foundational Good Manufacturing Practices (GMP) Training

-• Sanitation and Cleaning Protocols: Detailed instructions on cleaning schedules, approved sanitizers, and equipment sanitation procedures to prevent cross-contamination.
+• Sanitation and Cleaning Protocols: Detailed instructions on cleaning schedules, approved sanitizers, and equipment sanitation to prevent cross-contamination.

 2. Role-Specific Technical Skill Development